-I’m a seventy six year old male (as of 2020), extensively although not thoroughly nor sufficiently educated, intelligent as measured by some tests, successful in my career until I left it for more promising opportunities (when I missed a promotion which I discuss in the Work chapter), currently married (third time’s a charm), with no children.
+I’m a seventy six year old male (as of 2020), extensively although not thoroughly nor completely nor sufficiently educated, intelligent as measured by some tests, successful in my career until I left it for more promising opportunities (when I missed a promotion which I discuss in the Work chapter), currently married (third time’s a charm), with no children.
 I was educated at the Speed Scientific School of the University of Louisville as a civil engineer, was a corporate construction executive in Silicon Valley in the early formative years, and currently live near Santa Fe, New Mexico, having moved here from a life mostly on the west coast.

 My childhood was spent in Kentucky with some significant experience along the Gulf Coast, and I was raised in modest circumstances (which I now consider to be an understatement).
 I have traveled and lived in Europe, was a naval officer during the Vietnam war, have been on all sides of the increasingly high political fence, and have some very useful and quite informative (actually, “life-changing” is the accurate term) experience in the seventies and eighties in alternative healing and spiritual and transformational therapies and programs on the west coast.
 More introductory information for those curious about this can be found in this excellent TED talk by Rick Doblin that can be found here: